kyma-project/busola/docs/extensibility/display-widgets.md

 ### CodeViewer

 CodeViewer widgets display values using a read-only code editor.
-The editor will autodetect the language.
+The editor autodetects the language.

 #### Example